zachbogart/pyro-template/README.md

 ***

+# Use this repo as a template
+- If you want to get started with your own thing, just make a new repo using this one as a template (the big "Use this template" button will get you going).
+- If you want more explanation, see the walkthrough below.

+### Notes
+- For the template peeps, you should:
+    - update the workflow section above with your new docker tag

 # Give pyrex a try!
 (Walkthrough)
 - This setup uses a base docker container that has Python and R wrapped in with Jupyter.
 Work in jupyter notebooks with your favorite language!
 - **Note**: Docker builds will use ~1-2 GB disk space